-An employee shall have the right to grieve the placing of any document in his/her file regarding performance of his/her duties or character.
+An employee shall have the right to grieve the placing of any document in their file regarding performance of their duties or character.
 The grievance may be based on the substance of the document or failure of the Employer to comply with service provisions of § 11.3 above.
 Should the grievance be sustained, then the remedy is expungement.